Climate change and indigenous peoples: Indigenous knowledge

-Indigenous connections to land and the environment are integral parts of sustainability and examples of this are found all over the world within various indigenous tribes and communities.
+In addition to its theoretical importance, Indigenous connections to land and the environment are integral parts of sustainability and examples of this are found all over the world within various indigenous tribes and communities.
 Within the Iñupiat tribal communities of Alaska, their spiritual connections to whales can provide insight into ecology and environmental changes due to their interactive knowledge, whilst also creating cultural identity.
 Climate change having the ability to change migration routes and population numbers threatens that identity, so the Iñupiat are preparing to adapt to these change within their community.

 Implementing TEK is not as simple as it seems as some methods are not necessarily sustainable on a larger scale.
 There are also barriers to implementing Indigenous knowledge into scientific knowledge, often caused by relations between Indigenous communities and governments, but also within academia.
 Combining place-based indigenous knowledge with modern science creates a local and holistic plan in the creation of sustainable methods.
 It can also provide scientists with knowledge that is unfamiliar to them and difficult to retrieve.
 TEKs of drought-prone regions of the Andean Mountains in South America have led scientists to make forecasts about El Niño events, a compelling example of how both traditional knowledges and modern science can be intertwined and used in the pursuit against climate change.

 An example of indigenous knowledge that could be implemented into wider sustainability methods is kelp farming and indigenous conservation in Cordova, Alaska.
 The sustainable use of seaweed by the native Eyak people, has the potential to be scaled up due to its ability to sequester carbon, combat ocean acidification and usage as an alternative to plastics.
 As well as fortifying the planet against climate change and protecting from damaging events such as oil spills, it encourages indigenous autonomy by creating a regenerative industry led by native peoples.